Gooner-Jones/Microsoft-Fabric-ZedaFleet-Analysis-Project/README.md

 ### Bronze Layer (Raw Data Ingestion)

-**What It Does**: Stores raw ERP extracts, rental logs, leasing contracts, maintenance events, and IoT telemetry.
+**What It Does**: Stores raw ERP, CRM and IoT Data.

-**How To Do It**: Land CSV/JSON extracts and IoT feeds into the Fabric Lakehouse.
+**How To Do It**: Land CSV/JSON extracts and ERP, CRM, IoT feeds into the Fabric Lakehouse.

 **Why It’s Important**: Preserves original operational data for audit and traceability.

 ### Silver Layer (Data Transformation)

-**What It Does**: Cleans and structures the raw data into domain tables: customers, vehicles, rentals, contracts, maintenance, telemetry, and interactions.
+**What It Does**: Cleans and structures the raw data into domain tables: customers, vehicles, rentals, contracts, maintenance, telemetry, and customer_interactions.

 **How To Do It**: Use PySpark + Delta tables for standardized schemas and consistent data quality.